anton-mitune/obsidian-journal-visualizer/docs/features/component-capabilities-matrix.md

 All components work identically in canvas text nodes as they do in markdown notes.

 ### Editor Context Menu (FEA004)
-All components can be inserted via editor context menus Each option opens a note selector modal to choose the note to watch.
+All components can be inserted via editor context menus.
+Each option opens a note selector modal to choose the note to watch.

+## Component Features

+### Multiple Notes Watching (FEA009)
+Components can be configured to watch multiple notes or entire folders.
+See [FEA009](FEA009-multiple-notes-watching.md) for details.